-There are two types of nursing care facilities that can care for an Alzheimer’s patient:
+There are two types of nursing care facilities that care for an Alzheimer’s patient:

-Long-term care: This type of Alzheimer’s nursing home is for those individuals that require a 24-hour high level of care to ensure their safety.
-Medicare does generally not cover a long-term Alzheimer’s nursing home.
+Long-term care: This type of Alzheimer’s nursing home is for those individuals who require a 24-hour high level of care to ensure their safety.
+Medicare generally does not cover a long-term Alzheimer’s nursing home.
 You must have your own resources to fund this level of care, although there are some government programs that may help after you have exhausted your resources.
-If the nursing home does not accept government funding, you will have to move them to a nursing facility that does.
+If the nursing home does not accept government funding, you will have to move the patient to a nursing facility that does.

 How to Find an Alzheimer’s Nursing Home

-The government offices of Medicare and Medicaid have an extensive database that can help you to locate a good Alzheimer’s nursing home.
-You may want to consider a Special Care Unit (SCU) that is specially trained in the assistance of Alzheimer’s patients.
-Their database rates the Alzheimer’s nursing homes by the quality of care, quality of life, nutrition, and safety.
+The government offices of Medicare and Medicaid have an extensive database that can help you locate a good Alzheimer’s nursing home.
+You may want to consider a Special Care Unit (SCU) specially trained in the assistance of Alzheimer’s patients.
+The database rates the Alzheimer’s nursing homes by the quality of care, quality of life, nutrition, and safety.

 Above all, do not feel guilty when you make the decision to use an Alzheimer’s nursing home.
 It is impossible for one person to provide the care needed for a person with advanced symptoms of Alzheimer’s disease.